margaretmf/margaretmf.github.io/readinglist.md

 * [Education and underemployment in the age of machine intelligence](https://www.brookings.edu/blog/brown-center-chalkboard/2016/01/11/education-and-underemployment-in-the-age-of-machine-intelligence/) by Daniel Araya
 * [Why are there still so many jobs? the history and future of workplace automation](http://economics.mit.edu/files/10865) by David H. Autor
 * [Creativity and learning for the conceptual age](https://www.brookings.edu/blog/brown-center-chalkboard/2016/03/14/creativity-and-learning-for-the-conceptual-age/) by Daniel Araya
-* [Technology and people: the great job-creating machine](https://www2.deloitte.com/content/dam/Deloitte/uk/Documents/finance/deloitte-uk-technology-and-people.pdf) by Ian Stewart, Debapratim, and Alex Cole
+* [Technology and people: the great job-creating machine](https://www2.deloitte.com/content/dam/Deloitte/uk/Documents/finance/deloitte-uk-technology-and-people.pdf) by Ian Stewart, Debapratim, & Alex Cole
 * [That 'useless' liberal arts degree has become tech's hottest ticket](https://www.forbes.com/sites/georgeanders/2015/07/29/liberal-arts-degree-tech/#7995b81c745d) by George Anders
 * [Surfing the 4th Industrial Revolution: Artificial intelligence and the liberal arts](https://www.brookings.edu/blog/brown-center-chalkboard/2017/04/11/surfing-the-4th-industrial-revolution-artificial-intelligence-and-the-liberal-arts/) by Daniel Araya
 * [The Conceptual Age: The importance of higher order thinking](https://www.diygenius.com/higher-order-thinking/) by Sam Brinson